 Parametric rolling not only affects the crew’s comfort on board but also in extreme rolling conditions can even lead to vessel capsizing if preventive measures are not taken immediately.

-Parametric rolling is normally controlled with the help of active or passive stabilizers on board vessels.
-Passive stabilizers are those which may work utilizing energy from the ship’s motion and they can either be fixed or mobile whereas Active systems are those which are linked to ships’ internal means and require power to operate which can be either electrical or hydraulic.
+Active systems are those which are linked to ships’ internal means and require power to operate which can be either electrical or hydraulic.

 Passive Stabilizers:

-- Bilge Keels
+• Bilge Keels

 Bilge keels are normally plates welded to the hull and are located in such a way that they create an obstacle to the water flow generated during roll motion, thereby producing a damping motion that reduces roll.
 They are the most common stabilization systems used on most vessels and are effective at all speeds.
 Also, they do not require much maintenance as they are fixed structures.

-- Passive tanks
+• Passive tanks

 Passive tanks are tanks that are designed inside the vessel and they use ballast water to add and discharge weight as a means of counteracting the roll motion.
 If designed correctly, flow motions inside the tanks due to roll act as a damping force.
-It is highly effective at slower speeds and since there is no additional structure protruding out of the vessel there are no additional drag forces created on the hull making it more efficient.

 Active Stabilizers:

-- Fin stabilizer
+• Fin stabilizer

 Stabilizer fins are the most common active stabilizers.
 They are movable lifting surfaces and are free to rotate about an axis.
 Its motion is governed by sensors to counteract external forces.

-- Gyro stabilizer
+• Gyro stabilizer

 A gyroscope is a device that has a wheel-shaped structure in a box that can spin at very high speeds about its own axis.
-They produce a moment that can oppose the external forces thereby stabilizing the entire vessels.
-Some vessels use two or more stabilizers depending on the size of the vessel.
-They are effective at all speeds and also when the vessel is at rest.
+Gyroscopic stabilizers produce a moment that can oppose the external forces thereby stabilizing the entire vessels.

-The most common method adopted other than the above-mentioned is slowing down the vessel which changes the synchronization between the time taken for the roll motion of the vessel respect to the time taken to encounter a wave.
+The most common method adopted other than the above-mentioned is slowing down the vessel which changes the synchronization between the time taken for the roll motion of the vessel with respect to the time taken to encounter a wave.

 Always make sure to check the values of metacentric height onboard the vessel’s stability software.
 A too high value of metacentric height can lead to stiffer conditions which can affect the maneuvering characteristics of the vessel and a too low value of GM can lead to extreme rolling conditions.